How to manage the health and welfare of poultry during transport, at market and during slaughter.

 It also regulates intensive poultry farms.
 If your farm exceeds certain capacity thresholds, you will need an environmental permit to operate.
 Find out about environmental regulations and licences for poultry farmers on the Environment Agency website.

-The British Poultry Council (BPC) is the voice of the poultry meat sector.
-As the only trade association for producers of poultry meat and products, they are the key link between member companies, government and stakeholders.
+As the only trade association for producers of poultry meat and products, the British Poultry Council is the key link between member companies, government and stakeholders.
 Read about the role of the BPC on the BPC website.

 The Assured Chicken Production (ACP) scheme is an industry-wide initiative that addresses all the important issues concerning the production of chicken.
 It is an independently assessed assurance scheme designed to deliver confidence to the consumer.
-Standards have been written to include best practice in food safety, bird health, welfare and traceability.
+Its standards include best practices in food safety, bird health, welfare and traceability.
 Read about the ACP scheme on the ACP website.

 The National Farmers Union (NFU) represents the farmers and growers of England and Wales.
 It aims to promote successful and socially responsible agriculture and horticulture, while ensuring the long-term viability of rural communities.
 You can read about the work of the NFU on their website.